 Welcome to EMS

 Clarksville-Montgomery County is a vibrant community located in Middle Tennessee, directly off of I-24, 40 miles northwest of Nashville.
-As the ninth-fastest growing city in the nation, Clarksville is experiencing tremendous change.
+Clarksville is experiencing tremendous change and growth.
 New industries, new schools, a new hospital, and new residential developments are just the beginning.
-Clarksville-Montgomery County has a total area of 544 square miles and its population is estimated at 184,207, according to the United States Census Bureau.
+Clarksville-Montgomery County has a total area of 544 square miles and its population is estimated over 200,000, according to the United States Census Bureau.

-Montgomery County Emergency Medical Service (EMS), the sole 911 provider for Clarksville-Montgomery County, providing 24-hour emergency and non-emergency medical transportation, rope rescue, dive rescue/recovery, trench rescue, tactical medics and many other specialized rescue operations.
+Montgomery County Emergency Medical Service (EMS), the sole 911 provider for Clarksville-Montgomery County, providing 24-hour emergency medical transportation, rope rescue, dive rescue/recovery, trench rescue, tactical medics and many other specialized rescue operations.

 Departmental Overview and Projections

-Our department (to date) staffs fifty-six (56) Paramedics, eight (8) Critical Care Paramedics, two (2) Registered Nurses and fifty-seven (57) Emergency Medical Technicians.
+Our department (to date) staffs one-hundred and sixteen (116) Paramedics, Critical Care Paramedics, Registered Nurses and Advanced Emergency Medical Technicians.